-It's 100 degrees in the shade and, after a long afternoon spent mowing the lawn, James is ready to eat.
-He's loath to turn on the oven and heat up the kitchen, so he rummages through the refrigerator, spying some Chinese leftovers that will suffice.
+It's 100 degrees Fahrenheit (37 degrees Celsius) in the shade and, after a long afternoon spent mowing the lawn, James is ready to eat.
+He doesn't want to turn on the oven and heat up the kitchen, so he rummages through the refrigerator, spying some Chinese leftovers that will suffice.
 As he eats forkfuls of cold rice, James isn't worried about his health.
 In fact, the way he sees it, eating cold rice is probably a good way to cool down.
 But is there danger lurking in that takeout container?

-A casual scan of the Internet will unlock a treasure trove of cautionary tales about cold rice.
+A casual Google search will unlock a treasure trove of cautionary tales about cold rice.
 According to a number of forums and message boards, ingesting cold rice could cause a variety of problems.
 Some people relate tales of vague digestive issues, while others warn of death.
 It's just rice.
 Right?

 When you eat rice that's been left unrefrigerated for too long or that hasn't been thoroughly reheated, it's possible you'll ingest Bacillus cereus.
 The longer the rice is left at room temperature, the more time bacteria spores have to grow — and the greater the risk that the rice will make you sick.